marioortizmanero/speedbumpapp.com/content/en/blog/marketing-learnings/index.md

 }
 </style>

-[I'm building SpeedBump]({{ '/blog/v1' | locale_url }}), an intentionally annoying app to get you off the phone.
+I'm building SpeedBump, an intentionally annoying app to [reduce your screen time]({{ '/blog/how-to-reduce-screen-time/' | locale_url }}).
 But after three months of work, it's hard to find a definitive answer to "should I continue working on this?".
-I ended up giving marketing a try; follow me in my path of fails as a first-time founder with little budget.
+I ended up giving marketing a try; follow me in my path of [fails]({{ '/blog/german-translation/' | locale_url }}) as a first-time founder with little budget.

 Opportunity cost is a problem -- maybe another project would be more worthy of my time.
 So I started spreading the word about SpeedBump: if people like it enough, that's a good signal!